 All new and transferred rig workers should undergo a mandatory orientation, like SafeGulf or IADC RigPass, before being allowed on the rig floor.
 Such orientation helps employees and contractors become familiar with company and rig operational policies, expectations and worksite rules, thus producing a safer work environment.

-Perhaps the most obvious and the most overlooked of safety procedures, a smart, strategic emergency response plan isn’t as simple as drawing one up and never practicing it.
+Perhaps the most obvious and the most overlooked of safety procedures, a smart, strategic emergency response plan, especially during hurricane season, isn’t as simple as drawing one up and never practicing it.

 You should develop a plan based on the workflow on the rig, which will differ depending on the group, the rig, and even the weather.
 Roughnecks know a hurricane in the gulf is not a matter of if, but when.